 05.01 Section header separate from text

-Sections are numbered consecutively; the suffix of the prior level becomes the prefix of the current level (e.g., 06.01 and 06.02 follow 0000-06) Titles must be underlined if in line with text. {Body Text 3}
+Sections are numbered consecutively; the suffix of the prior level becomes the prefix of the current level (e.g., 06.01 and 06.02 follow 0000-06) Titles must be underlined if in line with text (continguous). {Body Text 3}

 Subdivisions below Levels 1 and 2 are formatted as shown in this section.
 IMC 0040, Appendix A, details the correct paragraph and list settings for these levels.
 Multilevel list automatic paragraph numbering may be used for list levels a., 1., (a), (1), and i).
 The subdivisions that follow merely illustrate the hierarchy.
 Section 06.01 is not needed unless there is a Section 06.02; an “a” is not needed unless there is a “b”; a “1” is not needed unless there is a “2”.
 The exception is the need for a distinct identifier in relation to baseline inspection requirements as stated in IMC 0040.
 Multilevel list formatting is described in detail in Section 05.07.c.8 and in Attachment 2.